- 09 May 2022

 This means manufacturers have a solid foundation to build their AVs, with the added scalability of NNAs, while keeping power optimised.
 The last part is essential, as AV is becoming more and more synonymous with EVs.

 Developers can leverage software to fine-tune and optimise their SoCs – balancing both GPU and NNA for performance and efficiency.
 We enable this for our products with a highly-capable SDK offering, providing continuity for the IP flexibility when it comes to software.
-We also deliver a software driver that is compliant to the Khronos OpenGL safety-critical standard.
+We also deliver a software driver that is compliant with the Khronos OpenGL safety-critical standard.

 Imagination as a one-stop-shop